jackstapleton/rdb-autoscaling/whitepaper.md

 ```

 Usually when end-of-day occurs `.u.end` is called in the tickerplant.
-It informs the RDB and the data will then be written to disk and flushed from memory.
+It informs the RDB which would write its data to disk and flush it from memory.
 In our case when we do this the **rolled** RDBs will be sitting idle with no data.

 To scale in `.u.asg.end` is called alongside kdb+tick's `.u.end`.